 If you just like playing music and want to play with other muscians, then you can.
 A lot of people aren't used to playing with other muscians, but its a great feeling and you can get awesomely creative!

 We also organise Open Mic nights in the city, and perform individually or with each other.
 These nights are great to publicise your music, gain experience playing in front of others or just to socialise.
 So if the idea of the jam sessions doesn't interest you, but you want to perform in the city, then join and come to one of our open mic nights.
-Last year we hosted events in conjuction with Oxfam and Working in Tandem which were a resounding success for all involved - perfomers and audience members alike!
+Last year we also held three showcases at Parliament Bar and Kitchen in town which are a great way to improve your performance skills.

 In the past we have booked a studio for our members to record thier own songs in a professional environment.
 Recently though we have gotten some decent home recording equipemnt which enables us to record and develop songs all year round!
 Members will be able to book a timeslot and record their music.
 After some software wizardry and mastering music, we can then put the finishes tracks onto the society soundcloud account thus bringing members' songs to a wider audience.
 Have a listen to what we've recorded in the past at soundcloud.com/uonsongwriting.